 But the so-called spiritual journey can sometimes be lonely, as it will set us apart from mainstream society – and often unsettling, because it requires us to question much of what we’ve been taught to believe.
 This can be equally challenging, whether we come from a religious or secular background.

 So what is the role of spirituality in our largely godless society?

 The 19th-century German philosopher Nietzsche famously stated:

 God is dead.
 And we have killed him.
 How shall we comfort ourselves, the murderers of all murderers?
 What festivals of atonement, what sacred games shall we have to invent?
 Is not the greatness of this deed too great for us?

-By ‘killing God’ Nietzsche means that, following the Age of Reason, human beings in Western civilisation can no longer believe in a divine order, and the question he poses is whether we can retain a system of values in the absence of such an order.
+By ‘killing God’ Nietzsche means that, following the Age of Reason, Europeans can no longer believe in a divine order, and the question he poses is whether we can retain a system of values in the absence of such an order.